Whole Grain Sourdough Bread Recipe

 After removing the bread from the oven, transfer it to a wire rack and let it cool completely before slicing.
 Cooling allows the bread’s moisture to redistribute and ensures a better texture.

-See also Sausage Bread Recipe
+See also Cranberry Bread Recipe With Dried Cranberries

 Storing the bread